uzh-rpg/ssms_event_cameras/README.md

 * **` April.
 19th, 2024`**: The code along with the best checkpoints is released!
 The poster and video will be released shortly before CVPR 2024.

 ## Citation
-If you find this work and/or code useful, please consider citing our paper:
+If you find this work and/or code useful, please cite our paper:

 ```bibtex
 @InProceedings{Zubic_2024_CVPR,